open-telemetry/oteps/text/metrics/0113-exemplars.md

 Similar to Counter, MinMaxSumCount should retain a bounded list of exemplars that were sampled from across the input distribution in a statistically significant way.

-#### Custom Aggregations
+#### Custom Aggregators

-Custom aggregations MAY support exemplars by maintaining a list of exemplars that can be retrieved by exporters.
-Custom aggregations should select exemplars based on their usage by the connected exporter (for example, exemplars recorded for Stackdriver should only be retained if they were recorded within a sampled trace).
+Custom aggregators MAY support exemplars by maintaining a list of exemplars that can be retrieved by exporters.
+Custom aggregators should select exemplars based on their usage by the connected exporter (for example, exemplars recorded for Stackdriver should only be retained if they were recorded within a sampled trace).

 Exemplars will always be retrieved from aggregations (by the exporter) as a list of RawValue objects.
 They will be communicated via a